remcoros/wasabi-webtop-startos/instructions.md

 3. Webtop utilizes HTTPS Basic Authentication.
 When users connect for the first time, their browser will automatically prompt them to log in.
 Subsequent connections will not require re-entering login credentials, unless the credentials are no longer valid.

 4. This version of Webtop is Debian Linux based.
 A default configuration for Wasabi is installed if none exist in your user (/config) directory.
-By default it connects to the installed `bitcoin core` instance.
+By default it connects to the installed `bitcoin` instance.

 5. Wasabi on Webtop does not support camera's or usb devices.
 Which is something to remember when setting up wallets.